swilgosz/hanamimastery/data/episodes/54-complete-hanami-stack.md

 end
 ```

-Now when you'll try to fetch the article using a parameter that is not an integer, we'll never even try to render the view, not even mentioning to hit the db.
-I can change this here to 404, to return a different error page.
-If you are interested in detailed error handling for hanami applications, I've already 2 episodes about this topic, starting from [Flash message rendering](https://hanamimastery.com/episodes/52-render-flash-the-correct-way), which I recommned for you to check out.
+Now when you'll try to fetch the article using a parameter that is not an integer, we'll never even try to render the view, not even mentioning to hit the DB!

 ### Navigation